-Average fuel consumption (mpg or I/100km)
+Average fuel consumption (Mpg or I/100km)

 The average fuel consumption mode shows the average fuel consumption since the last reset.
-Resetting is done by pressing the mode switch for more than approximately 1 second.
+Resetting is done by pressing the change button for more than approximately 1 second.
 The display is updated every 30 seconds.
 At about the first 1/3 miles (500 m) after a reset, the display shows (----).

-Average speed (mph or km/h)
+Average speed (MPH or km/h)

 The average speed mode shows the average vehicle speed since last reset.
-Resetting is done by pressing the mode switch for more than approximately 1 second.
+Resetting is done by pressing the change button for more than approximately 1 second.
 The display is updated every 30 seconds.
 The first 30 seconds after a reset, the display shows (----).